monarch-initiative/SvAnna/docs/index.rst

 Efficient and accurate pathogenicity prediction for coding and regulatory structural variants in long-read genome sequencing

-This application annotates structural variants in VCF files, focussing specifically on long-read WGS analysis of germline variants.
+SvAnna performs phenotype-driven prioritization of structural variants in VCF files, focusing specifically on long-read WGS analysis of germline variants.

 .. toctree::